 In addition to running one of the largest animal sanctuaries in the Northeast, PRS stewards and protects 1,725 acres of farm and forest land for conservation and wildlife protection, including prime forests, wetlands, and water habitats for our wild animal counterparts.

 This vast allotment supports an abundance of species including all of the state’s 58 mammal inhabitants, reptiles and amphibians, and a plethora of important aquatic species.
-On any given day here at Peace Ridge we see beaver, fox, muskrat, deer, moose, bear, mink, ferret, just to name a few.
+On any given day here at Peace Ridge we see beaver, fox, muskrat, deer, moose, bear, mink, ferret, and many other species.
 The property also serves as a special nesting ground for the great blue heron, bald eagles, osprey, bitterns, and a variety of ducks and other water and ground birds.

 While Maine has an abundance of wildlife, several species of mammals have either gone extinct or have been extirpated from the state, according to the Maine Department of Wildlife.
 Those considered endangered, including the New England Eastern Cottontail, the Little Brown Bat and the Northern Bog Lemming are all inhabitants of our pristine land holding.
 We are very happy to be able to provide this habitat to the wildlife that we love, who will remain free and safe within our borders.

-We are always looking for opportunities to partner with special donors, wildlife protection enthusiasts, and pro-wildlife organizations.
-Our goal is that this land holding will be kept in its wild state for the absolute protection of wildlife forever – but we do need public support in order to make this goal a reality.
+We partner with local wildlife rehabbers to provide safe release spots for animals and are always looking for opportunities to partner with special donors, wildlife protection enthusiasts, and pro-wildlife organizations to grow our programs.
+Our goal is that our conservation landholdings will be kept in their wild state for the absolute protection of wildlife forever – but we do need public support in order to make this goal a reality.